CochranBC/GolfComrade/ideas.md

   The user can view a list of golfers.

+  The user can view golf group

+  The user can add to golf group

+  The user can remove from golf group

   The user can add a star rating about another user.

   The user can view recommended golfers.